-Keep a regular routine that includes your most valuable needs and stick with it
+2. Prioritize a regular routine and stick with it

 After you’ve isolated the activities that make you happy, make time for them.
 The best way to keep a balanced lifestyle is by keeping a regular routine.
 For entrepreneurs, this may not be feasible – after all, there are meetings and conferences to get to, tight deadlines and long-running tasks that take longer than anticipated (always).

 But it’s still possible to keep a loose schedule for normal days that includes going home for dinner (even if you have to go right back to the office), a Saturday morning hike, or a yoga class.
 If you don’t have close to a “standard workday,” as many entrepreneurs don’t, you can still make up a plan for the day when you wake up, and make sure to schedule in time to do what you love.